 Black Bean And KaleTopped Sweet Potatoes

 Interestingly enough, my husband did not love this meal and he is usually not a picky eater.
-Now don’t get me wrong, he ate the whole thing BUT when I asked him what he thought about dinner, he said, “It was missing something”.
-Which I thought was really funny because I thought they were really d’lishes!
+Now don’t get me wrong, he ate the whole thing, but when I asked him what he thought about dinner, he said, “It was missing something,” which I thought was really funny because I thought they were really delicious!
 Go figure… ya know what I always say, “different strokes for different folks” (well…that and, “Whatever!”).

 The bean and kale toping made about three servings, so I am going to plop some on top of a big salad at lunch today (yes, I AM ALWAYS thinking about my next meal, and anyone who knows me well will confirm this for me).